jordanengstrom/sagitta/sag-readme.md

 ![Problem Diagram](./assets/sag-diag.png)

-Please see pdf for derivation of necessary formulas
+Please see the formulas pdf for a detailed derivation of necessary formulas